agyeiagyeiagyei/GlyphAudit/README.md

 # GlyphAudit

 Tiered audit of a target font against one or more references — by codepoint, OpenType feature variant, and unencoded internals.
-Designed for type designers working on metrics-compatible faces who want a fast "does this typeset like the reference?" answer per master.
+Designed for type designers working in Glyphs on metrics-compatible faces who want a fast "does this typeset like the reference?" answer per master.

 ## Install